13 Signs of Clouded Judgment That Can Trap Your Thinking

 Examine your options.
 Examine several alternatives and the possible results.
 You may be able to make more logical choices with this wider viewpoint.

 Don’t lose sight of the facts.
-Emotions can cause irrational thought.
+Emotions can cause irrational thoughts.
 Compile the facts and supporting documentation related to the situation.
 This will enable you to make judgments based on factual knowledge.

 Get enough sleep.
 You are better able to think properly and make logical decisions when you get enough sleep.